Deltares/imod_coupler/guide-to-publish.md

 For example: `__version__ = "0.11.0"` -> `__version__ = "0.11.0-dev"`

+## iMOD Release

+- Create a branch starting from the latest iMOD Coupler release called `release_imodXX` where `XX` is the version of the iMOD release

+- Copy the TeamCity configuration "Testbench" and all its dependencies

-- Set the version control sources of the newly created TeamCity configurations to the current iMOD Coupler release
+- Set the version control sources of all dependencies to a suitable release